 1. Notify EPA 60 days in advance of plugging via letter of intent, and 48 hours prior to commencing field operations.
-Ensure proper notifications and permits are in place and given to all regulatory agencies for rig move-in.
-2. Ensure all permits for plug and abandonment (P&A) procedure and work plan have been approved and work authorized by the EPA, or its primacy designee.
+Ensure proper notifications and permits are in place and given to all regulatory agencies for rig move.
+2. Ensure all permits for plug and abandonment (P&A) procedure and work plan have been approved and work authorized by the EPA.
+With the injection well falling under the EPA Class VI Permit jurisdiction, State and Local agencies do not require notifications.
 3. Ensure that advance pre-site inspection has been performed and the rig company has visited the site and is capable of transporting rig, tanks and ancillary equipment to perform P&A operations.
-Remediate any findings from pre-site inspection.
 Notify all key third parties of expected work scope, and ensure third-party contracts for work are in place prior to move in.
-4. Provide all copies of permits prior to initiating operations.
+4. Provide on-site and at well location of all copies of permits prior to initiating operations.
 Monitor and ensure all permit conditions of approval have been met.
-5. Confirm all necessary forms for the owner are on the location, i.e., permits, safety meetings, trip sheets, etc.
+5. Confirm all necessary forms for the owner are on the rig, i.e., permits, safety meetings, trip sheets, etc.